 Weekly vs daily RSI – the results

 Let’s first test by using daily bars.
-The optimization returns the following results for those simulations with a profit factor of 3.5 and less (those with a higher profit factor has very few trades):
+The optimization returns the following results for those simulations with a profit factor of 3.5 and less (those with a higher profit factor have very few trades):

 This is the results of the same optimization by using weekly bars (only profit factors below 5 are considered):

 Conclusion: weekly RSI vs daily RSI (What RSI period is the best?)

 There are many differences between weekly and daily bars when you use RSI, but it’s tough or impossible to conclude what is best of weekly or daily RSI.
 Trading is always a tradeoff between risk and reward.
 At the end of the day, that is a question you need to find out yourself.
 It’s a little bit like comparing apples to oranges even though it’s the same indicator.